 Nigerian Goat Advantages and Disadvantages

 This goat breed is known as a dairy breed.
-Nannies produce an incredibly sweet milk that is often able to be consumed by folks who have an intolerance to cow’s milk.
+Nannies produce incredibly sweet milk that is often able to be consumed by folks who have an intolerance to cow’s milk.

 Nigerian dwarf goats, despite their small size, are capable of producing roughly a half gallon of milk daily.
 The milk produced has a higher butterfat content than other breeds of goats.